gatsbyjs/gatsby/docs/blog/2019-02-20-introducing-use-static-query/index.md

 This simplifies accessing data in your components and also keeps your component tree shallow.

-Let's quickly check out a simple example.
-Here's a simple Header component, first using `StaticQuery` and then with `useStaticQuery`.
+Let's quickly check out a basic example.
+Here's a typical Header component, first written using `StaticQuery` and then `useStaticQuery`.

 ### Before